Hāna Community Project

 Upcoming Events in Hāna

-Details: WAI staff and partners will be presenting in a virtual town hall within Hāna providing an overview of CAWAG and meeting the project team, discussing the pathways to funding cesspool conversions, providing background on cesspool-related laws and conversion technology options, and encouraging public participation in a Q&A session with wastewater experts and local legislators.
+Details: WAI staff and partners will be presenting at Helene Hall for a community meeting within Hāna providing an overview of CAWAG and meeting the project team, discussing the pathways to funding cesspool conversions, providing background on cesspool-related laws and conversion technology options, and encouraging public participation in a Q&A session with wastewater experts and local legislators.

 Priority Area: Hāna